F-15-F-14-Official-Community-Mod/dcdesigns-aircraft-f15-mod-hotfixes/README.md

 <h5>Currently MSFS Marketplace purchased planes have xml and other file encryption.
 As a result of the encryption we are unable to apply modifications or edits to those encrypted files.
 (We believe)
            <br><br>
-           At this time, it is unknown if we will be able to implement the mod for MSFS Marketplace users
+           At this time, it is unknown if we will be able to implement the mod for MSFS Marketplace user

- F-15(C/D/E/I) purchased through the MSFS Marketplace.
            <br><br>
-           Note- This is new to the mod team with regards to  compatibility with MSFS Marketplace purchased jets and possible solutions.
-           We will be looking into this further, and if there is any progress related to the MSFS Marketplace users we will update as soon as possible
+           Note- If there is any progress related to the MSFS Marketplace users we will update as soon as possible
 </h5>

  <br><br>